pap3rhat/visualization-tools/README.md

 The definition of those vertices happens within a *local coordinate system* (aka *object coordinate system*, aka *model coordinate system*).
 So each object is defined within its own coordinate system. <br />
 The scene itself is ankered within a *world coordinate system*.

 The first step of forward rendering is to transform each objects vertices local coordinates into coordinates in the world coordinate system; this is called *model transformation*.
-In order to to transform a single vertex's local coordinates into the world coordinates they need to be scaled, rotated and translated appropriately.
+In order to to transform a single vertex's local coordinates into the world coordinates they need to be scaled, rotated and translated appropriately. <br />
-/TODO: example Bild? <br />
 For this to be efficient, matrices are being used to perform those operations.
-Because the scene is three-dimensional the homogeneous matrices are four-dimensional and the vertices local coordinates get adjusted to be four-dimensional as well. /TODO: diese koordinaten definitv erklären, da später für prjoektion sehr wichtig, vllt abe rne dhier sondenr nur in arbeit<br />
+Because the scene is three-dimensional the homogeneous matrices are four-dimensional and the vertices local coordinates get adjusted to be four-dimensional as well. <br />
 The four-dimensional matrix used for scaling a vertex is defined as
 ```math
 S_{x,y,z} = \begin{bmatrix}